SC-Develop/SCD-MessageCenter/README.md

 - The Message Center discards the messages of application threads (Thread id=2) which are not be request from any remote client
 - The TCP Client 4 in figure 1 instead, simply send a command to Message Center (as a request of console menu) and Message Center send to it the reply

-Message Center clients can send command to:
+The Message Center clients can send command to:

-- Message Center to receive status message or command menus,
+- the Message Center to receive status message or command menus,
 - a thread of remote application via Message Center (for example to request to execute a specific action).

-Remote clients connects to Message Center via TCP socket.
+The Remote clients connects to Message Center via TCP socket.
 You can connect to message center using a TCP socket client terminal as netcat (nc) or telnet, or your own TCP socket client application.

 ## How To it Work